-The Level 3 Award in Paediatric First Aid has been developed to meet the standards for paediatric first aid and the Assessment Principles for Regulated First Aid Qualifications.
+The Level 3 Award in Emergency Paediatric First Aid has been developed to meet the standards for paediatric first aid and the Assessment Principles for Regulated First Aid Qualifications.
 It covers the relevant criteria in the Early Years Foundation Stage Statutory Framework.
-The qualification also complies with the National Minimum Standards for Regulated Childcare for children up to the age of 12 years Quality of care' (developed by the regulatory body, The Care and Social Services Inspectorate Wales - CSSIW).
-Furthermore, the Social Care and Early Years Qualification Panel (SCEYQP) asked for and received advice from the Northern Ireland Childcare Partnership on the content and relevance of this qualification to the Northern Ireland Early Years sector who have confirmed they feel that 'this qualification is fit for purpose'.
-It is also suitable for international delivery.
 It provides learners with the first aid skills they need to work in the children's workforce.

-The qualification is designed for learners who have responsibility for children, whether at work in their setting or within a domestic environment.
-The aim of the qualification is to guide and assess the development of knowledge and skills relating to paediatric first aid.
-This qualification will give learners an understanding of the more common illnesses that occur in children and give them confidence to deal with emergencies within all early years settings in a professional manner.
-Incidents and accidents with children can occur at any time and this qualification covers the type of situations that may occur, and will give learners knowledge and understanding of how to deal with such situations in a safe and appropriate manner.
+This qualification is designed for learners who have responsibility for children, whether at work in their setting or within a domestic environment.
+The aim of the qualification is to guide and assess the development of knowledge and skills relating to emergency paediatric first aid.
+This qualification will give learners an understanding of the more common illnesses that occur in children and give them confidence to deal with emergencies within all Early Years Settings in a professional manner.
+Incidents and accidents with children can occur at any time and this qualification covers the types of situations that may occur and will give learners knowledge and understanding of how to deal with such situations in a safe and appropriate manner.